Designing a Labor Intelligence System

 Why are we making changes?

-Clients built labor budgets in Excel or on pen and paper.
-Every cycle meant re-entering data by hand, reconciling numbers across disconnected spreadsheets, and hoping nothing fell out of sync with the rest of their data and HGR.
+Clients built budgets in Excel or on paper.
+Every cycle meant re-entering data and reconciling disconnected sheets.

 Manual & Time-Consuming